salinecrew/salinecrew.github.io/_posts/2015-04-12-first-spring-practice.md

 layout: post
 title: 'First Spring Practice at the Lake'
 ---
-Spring and sprung!
-First practice with the newly completed boat house.
+Spring has sprung!
+First practice at the lake.
+Check out that boathouse!

 ![boat1](http://i.imgur.com/kSukRyH.png)